We received an email that said:

 When the Traditional Latin form of the Mass took shape in the 5-7th centuries, Latin was a well know language but people don't speak Latin anymore.
 That in itself is not a reason to go to the vernacular, but it certainly was weighed in the decision.

-I think it is biblical for the Mass to be in the vernacular (in the language of the local people).
+It is biblical for the Mass to be in the vernacular (in the language of the local people).
 When the Holy Spirit landed on the apostles in the upper room on the first day of Pentecost, which is the birth of the Church, they went and preached in many different languages, the languages of the people (Acts 2:4).

 In the old days, before Vatican II, many people would sit through the entire Mass doing the Rosary and not paying attention to what was going on at the altar, because they didn't understand Latin.
-I love the Rosary, but not during Mass.
+We love the Rosary, but not during Mass.

 The Ordinary Form of the Mass has more participation from lay people who now do the 1st and 2nd readings and prayers for the faithful.